Published 19th Sep. 2022

 There is no better way to experience Norway’s epic scenery and majestic fjords than travelling by train along the Flåm Railway.
 Wind your way from Sognefjord all the way to mountainous Myrdal, through verdant valleys, past babbling streams and around snow-capped peaks.
 As the ultimate slow-travel adventure, it is no wonder this is on our list of the best things to do in Europe.

-Lake Bled is a fairy-tale come to life.
+Lake Bled is a fairy tale come to life.
 Having been created by fairies (or so they say), the lake still twinkles with a little bit of magic under the moonlight.
 The bluer-than-blue water is punctuated only by a tiny castle-topped island and perhaps a little boat or two.
 As the only natural island in Slovenia, exploring it is a must, so take a dip (it’s a 980ft swim from the shore to the island at its narrowest point) or hop aboard the traditional Plenta boat if swimming isn’t your thing.
+For those who love a road trip, Lake Bled is also a fitting finale to an epic mountain drive.

 Image © Olivier Romano